Eloy Jiménez Player Props: White Sox vs. Blue Jays

-After going 0-for-3 in his last game, Eloy Jimenez and the Chicago White Sox face the Toronto Blue Jays (who will start Jose Berrios) at 7:07 PM ET on Tuesday.
+Eloy Jimenez -- batting .162 with a double, two home runs, three walks and three RBI in his past 10 games -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Yusei Kikuchi on the mound, on April 26 at 1:07 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Blue Jays.
+He had a hitless performance in his last game (0-for-4) against the Blue Jays.

 Eloy Jiménez Game Info & Props vs. the Blue Jays